icon-account icon-glass

 • Frequently running on uneven surfaces

-While the recovery time for shin splints can vary depending on the individual and the extent of the injury, there are a few ways you can speed up recovery and be back to setting a new PB in no time.
+While the recovery time for shin splints can vary depending on the individual and the extent of the injury, there are a few ways you can speed up recovery and be back to peak performance in no time.

-Here are some simple and effective tips for faster shin splint recovery.
+To hopefully make things a little easier, here are some simple and effective Innermost tips for faster shin splint recovery.

 Rest and avoid high-impact activities